 Knowing the power of the laser at the machining level gives a first indication of whether it’s working within specifications.
 Details of the focus position – or changes in focus position over time – can only be determined with a device that measures the beam caustic.
 This is important because the focus position exerts great influence on the power density and, therefore, on the quality of the resultant weld seam.

-Fig. 4: This illustraSon shows the relaSonship between focus size and power density: when the focus diameter is only half as large, it results in an intensity that is four Smes higher.
+This illustration shows the relationship between focus size and power density: when the focus diameter is only half as large, it results in an intensity that is four times higher.
 Numbers shown for 1 kW laser power.

 As Figure 4 shows, even a slight shift in focus position causes a significant change in power density.
 This, in turn, directly influences the quality of the weld seam, which, especially in sensitive welding processes, means that only very narrow tolerances can be permitted for changes in power density.
 Here, too, the crux of the issue is the high power.
 For this purpose, Ophir has developed a non-contact measurement method based on Rayleigh scattering, which describes the scattering of electromagnetic waves by particles that are smaller than the radiation's wavelength, such as oxygen or nitrogen molecules in the air.
 The electric field of the laser radiation induces an oscillation in the dipole molecule at the laser's frequency, leading to elastic scattering at that same frequency.
 The scattered laser light is imaged from the side using a telecentric lens assembly on a CCD or CMOS camera.
 Each individual pixel in a single line of the CCD camera detects the scattered light as a measuring point of intensity in the beam profile.
 From these measurements, and using an integrated software with high accuracy, it’s possible to calculate beam and beam-quality parameters according to ISO 13694 and ISO 11146 standards, including focus diameter, focus position, divergence, ellipticity, M² (1/k), and beam parameter product (BBP).
 Since the systems of the BeamWatch® product line are based on this measuring principle, they allow for real-time monitoring of the beam caustic.
 In this way, changes in the focus are made visible.
 As a plus, the lightweight and mobile measuring devices of the BeamWatch series can be easily transported, if required.